Sign Language - People Development Network

 Makes You More Adaptable To Changes

-Learning sign language brings you into a new world of different communities and cultures.
-But, more importantly, it helps you adapt to a new way of life that previously might have just been a dream.
+Learning sign language opens up a new world of diverse communities and cultures.
+But, more importantly, it helps you adapt to a new way of life that might have previously been just a dream.

-Leadership dynamics demands that you must be someone who can quickly adapt and embrace new perceptions, issues, and challenges.
-So, learning sign language is one of the surefire ways for a leader to be able to give their best to those who have bestowed the leadership role on them.
+Leadership dynamics require you to be someone who can quickly adapt and embrace new perspectives, issues, and challenges.
+Learning sign language is one of the surefire ways for a leader to give their best to those who have entrusted them with the leadership role.

 Promotes Cognitive Functioning

 A bilingual individual increases their cognitive functions.
-Sign language also provides you with different alternatives concerning how to express things differently, which changes your general perspective on communication.
+Sign language also provides you with different alternatives for expressing things differently, which changes your general perspective on communication.

 As a leader who knows sign language, you pay better attention to details.
-In addition to that, you develop superior task-switching skills that are valuable in leadership.
-Importantly a bilingual person performs better at tasks that require conflict management, which is not devoid in leadership positions.
+Additionally, you develop superior task-switching skills, which are valuable in leadership.
+Importantly, bilingual individuals tend to perform better on tasks that require conflict management, a skill often lacking in leadership positions.

-Moreover, knowing the American Sign Language (ASL) makes you a professional at jobs that require inhibition and controllability.
-This means, that with a developed cognitive system, you’re able to ignore any competing perceptual information and focus only on the most relevant aspects.
+Moreover, knowing the American Sign Language (ASL) makes you a professional at jobs that require inhibition and control.
+This means that with a developed cognitive system, you’re able to ignore any competing perceptual information.
+Thus, being able to focus only on the most relevant aspects.

 Promotes Persuasive Skills